vsitzmann/deepoptics/README.md

 *Sitzmann, Vincent, et al. "End-to-end Optimization of Optics and Image Processing for Achromatic Extended Depth of Field and Super-resolution Imaging" SIGGRAPH 2018.

-If you use this code or dataset in you research, please cite our paper with the following Bibtex code:
+If you use this code or dataset in you research, please consider citing our paper with the following Bibtex code:

 ```
 @article{sitzmann2018end,